 We did this without medication and by eliminating harmful dyes like the Yellow 5, Yellow 6, and Red 40 found in M&M’s.
 When M&M’s are sold in Europe, different dyes are used because otherwise they’d be required by law to place a label on the packaging that says “may have an adverse effect on activity and attention in children."

 With Halloween coming up, I’ve decided to work with the experts at the nonprofit Center for Science in the Public Interest (CSPI) on this campaign.
 Their review of scientific studies shows that artificial dyes including Yellow 5, Yellow 6, and Red 40 can stimulate hyperactivity and other behavior problems in children.
 CSPI has recommended that these additives be prohibited from use in foods.
 I was present at a 2011 hearing where even the Food and Drug Administration (FDA) acknowledged that “Exposure to food and food components, including artificial food colors and preservatives, may be associated with adverse behaviors” in children.

 M&M’s used to be one of Trenton’s favorite candies, but we’ve found products in the United States like SunDrops, Yummy Gummies, and Unreal that don’t use these dyes.
 And they taste great!
 I don’t believe anyone should be eating cheap, harmful, unnecessary dyes when safer alternatives exist and already are used in M&M’s in Europe!
 Please join us in asking Mars Inc., manufacturer of M&M’s, to replace artificial dyes with natural coloring.

-Renee Shutters and CSPI started this petition with a single signature, and now has 215,124 supporters.
-Start a petition today to change something you care about.
+Renee Shutters and CSPI started this petition with a single signature, and won with 217,100 supporters.
+Start a petition to change something you care about.